 When discussing goals of care or a patient's end-of-life wishes, the "ask - tell - ask" model provides a useful and effective structure for such conversations.
-In this model, clinicians:
+In this model, clinicians can do any of the following:

-- Ask patients and/or family members what they already know about the clinical situation (e.g., "What have the doctors told you about your illness?"). - Clarify any misconceptions, remembering to use plain, everyday language instead of "medicalese" (e.g., say "The cancer has spread" rather than "The cancer has metastasized").
+- Ask patients and/or family members what they already know about the clinical situation (e.g., "What have the doctors told you about your illness?") - Clarify any misconceptions, remembering to use plain, everyday language instead of "medicalese" (e.g., say "The cancer has spread" rather than "The cancer has metastasized").
 Clinicians should always assume patients and family member have questions instead of asking whether they do (e.g., don't ask "Do you have any questions?" but rather ask "What questions do you have?") - Ask the patient and/or family to restate the information discussed to assess their understanding.
-This can be normalized by saying "To make sure I did a good job explaining everything, can you tell me, in your own words, what we just talked about (or decided)?"
-(Smith, 2009).
+This can be normalized by saying "To make sure I did a good job explaining everything, can you tell me, in your own words, what we just talked about [or decided]?"
+(Smith, 2009)

-Using the determined goals of care informs the care plan utilizing the principles of shared decision-making by introducing choice, describing options and exploring patient preferences.
-(Elwyn, 2012)
+Using the determined goals of care informs the care plan, utilizing the principles of shared decision-making by introducing choice, describing options and exploring patient preferences.
+(Elwyn, 2014)

-Patient and family expectations, goals for care and understanding of the disease and prognosis, as well as preferences for the type and setting of care should be assessed and documented.
+Patient and family expectations, goals for care and understanding of the disease and prognosis, as well as preferences for the type and setting of care, should be assessed and documented.
 This assessment needs to be reviewed on a regular basis, with consideration given to the patient's capacity to represent himself/herself.
 Documentation of the goals of care, patient preferences and advance directive in an electronic medical record promotes accessibility and portability across care settings.
-Also see Annotation #10, "Develop or Revise Palliative Care Plan and Establish Goals of Care Through the Process of Shared Decision-Making."
+Also see Annotation #10, "Develop or Revise Palliative Care Plan and Establish Goals of Care through the Process of Shared Decision-Making."

 As patient conditions change, there may be need for change of setting or clinicians of care.
 It is helpful in care planning if the community has a uniform system to communicate patient wishes so that the continuity of care makes a smooth transition between clinicians in these circumstances.
-In this regard, communitywide agreement on recognition of particular advance directive forms and Clinician/Provider Orders for Life-Sustaining Therapy (POLST) enhances the quality of care available.
-See Annotation #9, "Ethical Aspects of Care."
+In this regard, community-wide agreement on recognition of particular advance directive forms and Clinician/Provider Orders for Life-Sustaining Therapy (POLST) enhances the quality of care available.
+See Annotation #9, "Ethical and Legal Aspects of Care."

 Assessing palliative care needs requires a knowledgeable team familiar with needs assessment and access to resources.
 This is best performed by an interdisciplinary team (IDT) made up of specifically trained professionals.
-Typical IDT membership includes but not limited to an RN, a Social Worker, a Chaplain, an advance practice provider (APP) or MD.
-Other members may include therapists, behavioral health specialists, or pharmacists.
-Accessing this IDT and thus accessing palliative care is variable throughout the health care systems with palliative care services being much more prevalent in larger hospitals (e.g. more than 300 beds) (CAPC Palliative Care Report).
-In the past few years the focus of leading palliative care organizations [CAPC and NQF] has shifted from developing hospital-based services to developing community-based services, but continued expansion is needed in this area.
+Typical IDT membership includes but is not limited to an RN, a social worker, a chaplain, and an advance practice provider (APP) or MD.
+Other members may include therapists, behavioral health specialists and pharmacists.
+Accessing this IDT and thus palliative care is variable throughout the health care systems, with palliative care services being much more prevalent in larger hospitals (e.g., more than 300 beds).
+(CAPC 2019 Palliative Care Report Card) In the past few years the focus of leading palliative care organizations (CAPC and National Quality Forum) has shifted from developing hospital-based services to developing community-based services, but continued expansion is needed in this area.

-See the Implementation Tools and Resources Table for searchable resources.
+See the Implementation Tools and Resources Tables for searchable resources.